By Mady Stoner

 We're quickly approaching one of the most scenic times of the year for Ohio – fall foliage season!
 And if you want to experience all the orange, yellow and red leaves Ohio's beautiful scenery has to offer, a road trip should be in your future.

 Each area of the state has its own little quirks and it's worth making a visit to every corner – plus you'll get your fill of the most colorful time of the year!
-So, load up the snacks, fill up the gas tank and hit the road for this ultimate Scenic Route Road Trip.
+So, load up the snacks, fill up the gas tank and hit the road for this ultimate Fall in Ohio road trip.

 Oak Openings in Swanton